First-Degree Arson — Not Always What It Seems

 When charged with first-degree arson in Denver, Arvada, Aurora, Parker or any other Colorado municipality or county, you will need a criminal lawyer to help you through this struggle.
 Many people are wrongly charged of this crime.
 Accidents involving fire happen all the time.
 We have represented the elderly who did not know what they were doing when starting a fire and teenagers who started a small fire which got out of hand.
 Sometimes it seems as though the district attorney is out to get you and charge you with this crime even though the fire was caused by an accident.
 When this happens, you need a Denver criminal defense attorney who will want to fight for you.

 In Colorado, the government has a high burden of proof.
 It must prove every element of the crime beyond a reasonable doubt.
-The attorneys at O'Malley and Sawyer, LLC, will hold the government to its burden of proof.
+The attorneys at Sawyer Legal Group, LLC, will hold the government to its burden of proof.
 Many times, our attorneys will be able to show the flaws in the government’s case; they will be able to show the judge and jury how you are being wrongly charged.
 Other times, our experienced lawyers will be able to protect your rights and have the charges reduced or even dropped.

 Specifics of the Charge